jvaleskadevs/erc1155-token-bound-account/README.md

 # ERC-1155 Token Bound Account
 ERC-1155 token bound account is an approximation to an implementation of ERC-6551 supporting ERC-1155 tokens instead ERC-721.

+The ERC-1155 token bounded accounts supports creating ERC-1155 token bounded accounts trough ERC6551Registry and they are compliant with ERC-165, ERC-1271 and with the ERC-6551Registry, obviously.
+A pending improvement proposal to ERC6551 may give full compatibility to this implementation in the future.
+Or it may be reached trough minor changes.
+These token bound account are supporting ERC777, ERC1155 and ERC721 receiver interfaces, too.

+The main problem with ERC1155 NFTs and ERC6551 is semi-fungibility.
+We are proposing 3 basic approaches to deal with that:
+- ERC-1155 Ownable -> the basic ERC-1155 sample from the Oz's wizard. (it requires 1 ERC-1155 contract per user)
+- ERC-1155 Only First Minter -> the first minter of any ID becomes the owner of this ID, the only one able to mint new tokens with this ID aka the ID owner.
+This is the most decentralized and efficient of the 3.
+It requires one token ID per user and allow multiple owners as the previous one.
+- ERC-1155 Limited Supply -> ERC-721 fungibility capabilities implemented trough limitation of supply per ID to 1.
+Only one owner per ID.
+Does not allow multiples signers by default.
+A developer may implement this behavior trough other ways, tho.

 ## Setup
 - Clone the repo:
 ```